• Skip to primary navigation

 Après ski is amazing for the whole family.
 From family entertainment to a weekly carnival with the Smuggs’ mascots, hot chocolate bonfires to evening fireworks, there is so much to do at Smugglers’ Notch.
 With evening snow tubing, a two-level FunZone open daily, as well as indoor swimming and hot tubs, there is something for everyone.

-SheBuysTravel Tip: For parents who want a date-night, babysitting services are available as well as a Kids Night Out, so parents can enjoy dinner.
-Be sure to check out the very unique snowshoe dinner, where you ride up the lift, enjoy a catered dinner in a warming hut and snow-shoe down under the stars with a guide.
+SheBuysTravel Tip: For parents who want a date night, babysitting services are available as well as a Kids Night Out.
+Be sure to check out the unique snowshoe dinner, where you ride up the lift, enjoy a catered dinner in a warming hut and snow-shoe down under the stars with a guide.

 Jay Peak Resort is one of the best new england ski resorts for families.